 This was one of the longest days we had in Africa.
 We left Kapishya Hot Springs Lodge at 5 am and pulled into Nkhata Bay in Malawi at 9pm.
 However, we were just so happy to be in Malawi and to spend some time on Lake Malawi.
 We settled into Njaya after they offered us a deal for a private ensuite room.
 This place seemed like it used to be the best place to stay in Malawi, but now we felt it needed some general upkeep to get it back to that state.
 It still provided stunning views over Lake Malawi and had a friendly staff. $30 for an en-suite room.

 We moved to Mayoka because we liked the younger vibe there better and the food they served was fresh and inspiring, they also had a really fun bar staff!
 Mayoka is run by two British expats who now run a slew of projects in Malawi.
 If you’re going to stay in Nkhata Bay I would recommend this place over all others. $25 for an en-suite room.

 A basic no thrills campsite Hakuna Matata had extremely affordable camping along the lake.
 The only downside is they are right next to another campsite where all the overlanders hangout and party all night, but their lodge manager is very friendly and helpful in the bush.
 3500 Malawian Kwacha for camping.

-We needed some exercise so hiked up to Livingstonia and stayed at Lukwe for a night.
-This place is so beautiful, lush, and all around healthy we wish we could have stayed longer.
-Unfortunately we were completely out of cash and Malawi is pretty much a cash-only country.
-Needless to say, we had enough to stay only one night with a wonderful dinner meal.
+We needed some exercise, so we hiked up to Livingstonia and stayed at Lukwe for a night.
+This place is so beautiful, lush, and healthy all around, we wish we could have stayed longer.
+Unfortunately, we were completely out of cash and Malawi is pretty much a cash-only country.
+We had enough to stay only one night with a wonderful dinner meal.
 20,000 Malawian Kwacha for a beautiful room.

 Where We Stayed in Tanzania